contribsys/faktory_worker_go/README.md

 func main() {
   mgr := worker.NewManager()

-  // register job types and how to instantiate a
+  // register job types and the function to execute them mgr.Register("SomeJob", someFunc)
-  // worker which can process them mgr.Register("SomeJob", SomeWork)
-  //mgr.Register("AnotherJob", AnotherFunc)
+  //mgr.Register("AnotherJob", anotherFunc)

   // use up to N goroutines to execute jobs mgr.Concurrency = 20

   // pull jobs from these queues, in this order of precedence mgr.Queues = []string{"critical", "default", "bulk"}

-  mgr.Run()
+  // Start processing jobs, this method does not return mgr.Run()
 }
 ```